chrismdp/chrismdp.github.com/_posts/2013-11-26-how-to-give-bdd-a-chance.markdown

 Sure, a lead could try and mandate a switch to BDD, but that's not going to work.
 Here's a newsflash: [the only people we can control are ourselves](http://chrismdp.com/2013/05/leading-software-teams-well/).

 If leads try to control people in the switch to BDD, at worst they'll get a flat out rebellion.
-At best, they'll get "mannikin BDD": a team that goes through the motions but loses its soul, and delivers none of the benefits.
+At best, they'll get "mannequin BDD": a team that goes through the motions but loses its soul, and delivers none of the benefits.
 We've all seen how that worked out for mandatory large-scale Agile switchovers.

 ## How to give BDD a chance